 What if I become a sponsor for a child who goes on the college?

-During the few years since we began offering college becas to program graduates in 2006, we have seen a growing percentage of program graduates enroll in some form of higher education.
-More than three quarters of our recent graduates have gone on to futher formal education.
+There is a growing percentage of program graduates enrolling in some form of higher education.
+More than three quarters of our recent graduates have gone on to futher their formal education.
 During the early years of the college beca program, most students enrolled in local, vocationally-oriented colleges.
 We are now seeing an increasing number of students enrolling in wide range of degree programs at some of Mexico's finest universities throughout the country.

-Obviously, this means that the chances of your student's going on to college is significant, thereby providing you with the opportunity to continue to support him through our college beca donation program.
-We understand, however, that not all sponsors will wish to remain a sponsor for a student who goes on to college.
+Obviously, this means that the chances of your student's going on to college is significant.
+We would hope our sponsors will continue their support through our college beca donation program.
+The current college beca is $575.
+We understand, however, that not all sponsors will wish to remain engaged.
 If you chose not to continue your sponsorship, you can be assured that Niños Adelante will either find a replacement sponsor or Friends of Niños Adelante will fund becas from its general fund as long as the student remains qualified.

 Does the program offer any medical assistance?